Cognitive Decline Screening in Skilled Nursing Facilities

 What is the accuracy of Cognitive Decline screening?

-Cognitive Decline screening accuracy: 70.8% accuracy.
-The platform is 510(k) cleared and trained on 12.3 million longitudinal PAC/LTC patient records and 27 billion clinical events.
+Cognitive Decline screening accuracy: AUC 0.890.
+The platform is peer-reviewed across 19 published studies and trained on 12.3 million longitudinal PAC/LTC patient records and 27 billion clinical events.

 How does GIA® screen for cognitive decline?

-GIA® analyzes speech biomarkers associated with cognitive load, processing speed, word-finding difficulty, and semantic coherence during a natural conversation lasting under 5 minutes.
-Screening accuracy for cognitive decline is 70.8%.
+GIA® analyzes speech biomarkers associated with cognitive load, processing speed, word-finding latency, and semantic coherence during a natural conversation lasting 40 seconds.
+Peer-reviewed biomarker accuracy for cognitive decline is AUC 0.890.
 Results write back to the EHR with structured notes for clinician review.
+A clinician reviews and approves every result before it enters the clinical record.

 Cognitive Decline screening in other care settings